Basic Programs & Services for People with Disabilities

 is a web-based information resource for people who need assistance with paying the cost of healthcare.
 By going to http://www.needymeds.com/ you can find the following programs: patient assistance programs, disease-based assistance, help with paperwork and state programs.
 Select "First Time User" in the top menu on the homepage for help getting started.

-Beginning January 1, 2006, Medicare Prescription Drug Plan will be available to Medicare beneficiaries.
+Medicare Prescription Drug Plan is be available to Medicare beneficiaries.
 This new benefit was established by the Medicare Modernization Act (MMA), which was enacted in 2003.
 Information about this plan is available on the MNIP fact sheet, "Medicare New Prescription Drug Program" and at http://www.medicare.gov/

 or download an application from the MassHealth Applications page.